Ashford, Surrey: Watercourses

 Ashford has one river, the River Ash, one of the six distributaries of the River Colne which runs in line with the Staines bypass under the Fordbridge roundabout at the far end of Fordbridge Road, its upper reach being the traditional border with Staines and then entering Laleham, passing close to the other side of the Queen Mary Reservoir.

 The Staines Reservoirs Aqueduct (built 1902) flows from west to east across Ashford.
 It carries water from the Staines Reservoirs and King George VI Reservoir to Hampton water treatment works via Sunbury and Kempton Park.

-Government
+Governance

 Ashford is part of the Spelthorne parliamentary constituency which was represented by the Conservative Kwasi Kwarteng from 2010 to 2024.
-After Stepping down Kwarteng was replaced by Conservative MP Lincoln Jopp.
+After stepping down, Kwarteng was replaced by Conservative MP Lincoln Jopp.

-In Surrey County Council, 4 of the 81 councillors are elected by Ashford in whole or in part: Ashford is represented by a Conservative councillor, as is Staines South and Ashford West; Sunbury Common and Ashford Common is also represented by a Conservative councillor, and part of north Ashford is in the division of Stanwell and Stanwell Moor, represented by Robert Evans, a Labour Councillor.
+For elections to Surrey County Council, four electoral divisions cover Ashford in whole or in part: Ashford, Staines South and Ashford West, Sunbury Common and Ashford Common, and Stanwell and Stanwell Moor.
+Each elects one member of the council.

-Ashford has 12 representatives on Spelthorne Borough Council, headquartered in Staines-upon-Thames.
-The details below are for the 2011 election: